-Great hiking in the pristine wilderness of Hornstrandir Nature Reserve
+Hiking Tour in Hornstrandir Nature Reserve

-- 12 years.
+Minimum age: 12 years.

-In the afternoon we descend down Kvíadalur valley to the old farmhouse at Kvíar.
+In the afternoon, we descend down Kvíadalur valley to the old farmhouse at Kvíar.
 At Kvíar, you can relax and enjoy the peaceful surroundings while your guide prepares a delicious dinner.

 - Waterproof jacket and pants.

-- Day backpack.
+- Small backpack.

 - Water bottle.